humblelad/scraper/README.md

 ## Need

 I had to write an examination.
-Since a selected students were there in the exam and we were unknow to each other, and my Prof didn't have the deails with him, i wrote this script.
+Since a selected students were there in the exam and we were unknow to each other, and my Prof didn't have the details with him, i wrote this script.

 ## Allowed